-MPQ 6F2 DE KFR MPQ T A2D 6F2 T BF6 R 181927Z MAR FM KFR TO BF6 MPQ 402.cc.(3) (Continued)

-6F2 INFO A2D GR29
+MPQ 6F2 DE KFR MPQ T A2D 6F2 T BF6 R 181927Z MAR FM KFR TO BF6 MPQ 6F2 INFO A2D GR29 dd.
+TO "Action Addressee" - Means, "Addressees indicated by the designation immediately following are addressed for action".

 (4) T instructions may be modified by use of the operating signal ZWL to denote that no forwarding action is required to the addressee designation(s) which immediately follows ZWL.